Galerie Richard

 Jean-Luc and Takako are very pleased to announce that Galerie Richard in Paris represents Sebastian LUDWIG.
 Born in 1977 in Groß Strehlitz in Poland, German artist Sebastian LUDWIG lives and works in Düsseldorf, Germany.
 He takes the time necessary to develop works which have a density of visual testament on our contemporary time for the future generations.
 His paintings already seem to possess this patina, this effect of progressive disappearance peculiar to very old paintings.

-Jean-Luc and Takako are very pleased to announce that Galerie Richard in New York and in Paris represents KIM Young-Hun.
+Jean-Luc and Takako are very pleased to announce that Galerie Richard in New York and in Paris represent KIM Young-Hun.
 Born in South Korea in 1964, the artist lives and works in New York and in Seoul.
 “I see my paintings as lying in one of the cracks that are located in between the digital world and the analog world…The paintings combine a traditional Korean painting technique called Hyukpil, that uses a leather ink brush with contemporary Western pop-abstract digital language”.

-Jean-Luc and Takako are very pleased to announce that Galerie Richard in New York and in Paris represents Dennis HOLLINGSWORTH.
+Jean-Luc and Takako are very pleased to announce that Galerie Richard in New York and in Paris represent Dennis HOLLINGSWORTH.
 Born in Madrid, Spain in 1956, the artist lives and works in New York and in Tossa de Mar, Spain.
 Dennis HOLLINGSWORTH enlarges the visual third dimension of a painting by directly sculpting the oil paint on the canvas.

 Titled “Love and devotion, over and over again by Scott Anderson”, Christina Nafziger wrote a text about painter Scott ANDERSON and interviewed him in Art Maze Mag Autumn 2018.
-Nine reproductions of his paintings and his portrait in his new studio.
+9 reproductions of his paintings and his portrait in his new studio.

 Jean-Luc and Takako are very pleased to announce that Galerie Richard represents Eduardo PORTILLO.
 Eduardo PORTILLO was born in El Congo, El Salvador in 1986 and currently lives and works in Houston, TX.
 His work is about light, space and color.
 The lateral edges in his paintings and sculptures are as important as the frontal plane, as he wishes to move the flat pictorial plane into three dimensions.
 Since his beginnings he has been developing a unique aesthetics characterized by dents of resistance dispersed in unexpected ways, as if the material itself had the last word.